 This 10 day course, Why, we will dive into why we need to search, why we need to photograph, why we need to express and hold onto that which is our own.
 Why we search for ourselves in those small seconds of what we capture.
 We’ll come together on Instagram and share through the hashtag #foundinquestions—which will give us a togetherness and support.
 We will also have a private Facebook group—a private space for us to gather.
 I’ll be in both spaces to provide supportive feedback—I’m in it with you.

-Why starts on Monday, May 8th and ends Friday, May 19th.
+Why starts on Monday, September 25th and ends Friday, October 6th.
 An email will be delivered straight to your inbox each day for 10 days.
-The introductory cost for this 10 day eCourse is just $49.00 (to register, click button above or below).
+The cost for this 10 day eCourse is at the much reduced rate of $29.00 (to register, click button above or below).